DeAngelo Williams: Professional career

-2006 NFL Draft
+2006 NFL draft

-In January, Williams attended the 2006 Senior Bowl in Mobile, Alabama, an annual event in which college seniors and professional prospects are evaluated by NFL personnel in preparation for the NFL Draft.
+In January, Williams attended the 2006 Senior Bowl in Mobile, Alabama, an annual event in which college seniors and professional prospects are evaluated by NFL personnel in preparation for the NFL draft.
 His height was officially measured at 5'9, which led some scouts to question his potential as an undersized back in the NFL.
 However, scouting reports soon placed him among the most impressive performers during the practice week leading up to the Bowl, and Williams punctuated the week with a strong, if brief, showing in the game itself, rushing for 31 yards on three carries and catching two passes for 28 yards.
 For the NFL Combine, Williams trained at D1 Sports Training in Nashville, Tennessee.

 On March 24, at the Pro Day on the University of Memphis campus, Williams ostensibly improved his draft stock even further with an exceptional workout.
 He ran his 40-yard dash in 4.40 seconds with the wind and 4.48 seconds against the wind.
 He also impressed in the short shuttle, the three-cone drill, and the long shuttle.
 In addition, he recorded a 34½-inch vertical jump and a 10-foot-9 broad jump and caught the ball well in receiving drills.

 Carolina Panthers

 Though at one point he was considered a top ten pick, with some projecting him as high as #4 overall to the New York Jets, Williams saw his draft stock fall in weeks preceding the draft, as many teams filled their needs at the running back position via free agency.
 On April 29, 2006, he was selected by the Carolina Panthers in the first round with the 27th overall pick in the NFL Draft.
 He joined Reggie Bush, LenDale White, Laurence Maroney, and Joseph Addai, among others, in a promising draft class at running back.
-He became the highest drafted player out of the Memphis Tigers program since Bob Rush went 24th overall in 1977.
+He became the highest drafted player out of the Memphis Tigers program since Keith Simpson was drafted 9th overall in the 1st round in 1978, and Bob Rush went 24th overall in 1977.
 In addition, he became the highest drafted running back from the Memphis Tigers.
 Williams adopted the jersey #34, which he wore in high school, and which was the same as his hero at the time, Ricky Williams.